Image

 call page picture

-The autumn call for Peer Reviews is now open
+The autumn call for Peer Reviews is now closed

-The call for EUI Peer Reviews opens on 1 October and closes on 13 November at 12:00 CET.
+The call for EUI Peer Reviews was open between 1 October and 13 November at 12:00 CET.

 A Peer Review is a capacity building activity offered by EUI to support European cities to improve the design and implementation of their Sustainable Urban Development (SUD) strategies, through a process of benchmarking and peer learning.

-Each Peer Review involves one ‘city under review’ (primary beneficiary), working with individuals from up to six cities acting as ‘peer reviewers’ (secondary beneficiaries) to address a challenge in developing, implementing or monitoring an effective SUD strategy.
+Each Peer Review involves one ‘City under review’ (primary beneficiary), working with individuals from up to six cities acting as ‘peer reviewers’ (secondary beneficiaries) to address challenges in developing, implementing or monitoring an effective SUD strategy.

-‘Cities under review’ identify the challenge that they wish to address according to their specific needs and are matched with ‘peer reviewers’ who can share their experiences, approaches and ideas in addressing the same challenge.
+The entire process is structured around ‘Cities under review’ that identify the challenge that they wish to address.
+According to their specific needs, they are matched with ‘peer reviewers’ who can share their experiences, approaches and ideas in addressing the same challenge.
+‘Cities under review’ are equally accompanied through the entire process by two Peer Review experts.

-Applicants to this call were able to apply to be a City under Review and / or a Peer Reviewer.
+Applicants to this call may apply to be a City under Review and / or a Peer Reviewer.

 Everything you need to know about the Peer Review.